The History of CARESCO

 In 2000 CARESCO was successful in getting a lottery grant from the Community Fund for just under £120,000 to pay for a replacement modular building.
 Purpose built, the new CARESCO Centre is on land leased from Sawtry Community College and adjoining the car park behind the Parish Council-owned Old School Hall on Green End Road.
 The site is about 100 yards from where the old Homecraft Centre stood.

-The CARESCO Centre was opened in April 2001 and is used by all the current activities with the exception of the Alconbury Thursday Club and the Charity Shop.
-Following a spate of vandalism, a security fence was erected around the back and side of the Centre, which enabled us to plant a garden in 2005 for the enjoyment of our users, volunteers and staff.
+The CARESCO Centre was opened in April 2001 and is used by many of the current activities, with the exception of the Alconbury Thursday Club, the Charity Shop and the Sawtry Man Cave.
+A garden was designed and planted by volunteers in 2005 for the enjoyment of our users, volunteers and staff.

 In 2010 the decision was made by the management committee to change the legal status of CARESCO to that of an incorporated charity.
 This is a normal procedure for organisations of a similar size and a natural development building on all of the hard work in the past.